AdobeDocs/commerce-admin.en/help/systems/data-dashboard.md

 The [!DNL Catalog Service] dashboard reflects the total number of products in the catalog available to the service.
 This is generally all products in the Commerce database.

-The Product Recommendations and Live Search dashboards display the total number of ["searchable"](https://experienceleague.adobe.com/docs/commerce-admin/catalog/catalog/search/search.html) products.
+The Product Recommendations and Live Search dashboards display the total number of [_searchable_](https://experienceleague.adobe.com/docs/commerce-admin/catalog/catalog/search/search.html) products.
 If some products are not set to be searchable, this would account for the difference in product totals between [!DNL Product Recommendations] and [!DNL Live Search], and [!DNL Catalog Service].

 ## Synced products

 The Synced Catalog Products table provides details about the products in the index.
 By default, this table is sorted by 'Last Updated'.

-Use the "Search by SKU" field to find a particular product.
+To find a specific product, use the**[!UICONTROL Search by SKU]** field .
-The Customize Table button on the right of the table allows you to control what columns are displayed.
+To control what columns are displayed, click **[!UICONTROL Customize Table]** on the right of the table.